 Majors must complete one experience from an approved list of activities, including an internship or volunteer work related to international studies, study abroad beyond the one-semester requirement, or an off-campus Model United Nations simulation.

 A worksheet that details how majors have completed this requirement must be submitted once this activity is completed.
 See the experiential learning page of the International Studies web-site for further information.

 Note: An internship or volunteer work should consist of at least 80 hours of work and may or may not be pursued for academic credit.

 5. Senior capstone requirement (SCE)

-The International Studies program offers a choice of three options to complete the senior capstone requirement: a 30-page minimum research-based thesis, a portfolio that connects a students abroad- and experiential learning to a research topic, or a self-designed project.
+The International Studies program offers a choice of two options to complete the senior capstone requirement: a 30-page minimum research-based thesis, or a self-designed project.
 Under many circumstances, double-majors may complete a single combined capstone project if that is their preference.
 The SCE must be completed over two semesters under the direction of an assigned capstone advisor.
 Ordinarily students initiate the project together with the required International Studies Seminar (INT 491) during the fall semester of the senior year.

 Note: Students who wish to complete their studies at Washington College in the fall semester must begin working on their senior capstone project in the preceding spring semester under the direction of an assigned capstone advisor.
 Under no circumstances may an SCE be initiated and completed in one semester.